Chamberlain91/Heirloom/Documentation/Api/Heirloom.Core/Heirloom.Collections/Graph[T]/Edges.md

 ### Edges

-Gets a collection containing the edges in the graph.
+Gets the edges in the graph.

 ```cs
 public IEnumerable<ValueTuple<T, T>> Edges { get; }